corredD/molstar-me-docs/docs/index.md

 - Yaw left, right: Press arrow left + shift key, arrow right + shift key
 - Boost move: Press left shift key
 - Enable pointer lock: Press space + control key
+- Toggle the click behavior from center to center and focus : Press c

 #### **3 Right panel**

 - Exposes the model description if any.
 - Displays the current selection settings and information.
 To select, use shift + left click either on the 3D canvas or in the tree hierarchy.
 - Measurements: Given the current selection, you can create Label, Distance, Angle, Dihedral, Orientation, and Plane visuals over the current model.
 See details on [Labeling](measurements.md).
+- Quick Styles: Provides different style presets to change the scene appearance.
+See details [here](quick-styles.md).
 - Graphics quality: Options include Ultra, Quality (Default), Balanced, Performance, and Custom.